 Conditional Cash Transfer (CCT) provides cash to families if their children attend school, and this program has shown to be the most effective solution on treating social issues caused by poverty (e.g. child labour).
 However, its benefit is only available to a very limited number of children because its cost increases linearly with time.
 To sponsor 1 student’s primary education, CCT requires $1,080 ($15 x 12 months x 6 years) while the Solar Cow only needs 5%.
 Such drastic reduction of the cost is due to the sustainable nature of solar energy.
 Solar Cow system only requires the financing of the initial manufacturing and set-up, since the sun will rise every day and deliver the energy for free.

 Power of Innovation

-The problems of child labor, education, and energy infrastructure are complex and widespread in developing nations.
-Usually, each problem is addressed separately.
-However, YOLK recognized that these three problems are deeply intertwined.
-By creating the Solar Cow project, YOLK is able to chip away each of these problems simultaneously.
+The problems of child labour, education, and energy infrastructure are complex and widespread among developing countries.
+It is common to see these problems addressed separately.
+YOLK recognized these three are deeply intertwined.
+Through the Solar Cow project, YOLK is able to chip away each from these problems, simultaneously.

 Creative solutions based on love and dedication can result in real change.

 “Partner with YOLK”